 We derive a substantial portion of our business from our relationships with retail insurance brokerage firms.
 There has been considerable consolidation in the retail insurance brokerage industry, driven primarily by the acquisition of small and mid-size retail insurance brokerage firms by larger brokerage firms, financial institutions or other organizations.
 We expect this trend to continue.
 As a result, we may lose all or a substantial portion of the business we obtain from retail insurance brokerage firms that are acquired by other firms who have their own wholesale insurance brokerage operations or established relationships with other wholesale insurance brokerage firms.
 In addition, retail insurance brokerages may decide to create or expand their ability to provide specialty services.
 To date, our business has not been materially affected by consolidation among retail insurance brokers or by the specialty services currently provided directly by certain of the retail brokers with which we do business.
-However, we cannot be assured that we will not be affected by industry consolidation or specialty expansion at the retail level that occurs in the future, particularly if any of our significant retail insurance brokerage clients are acquired by retail insurance brokers with their own wholesale insurance brokerage operations or preferred relationships with wholesalers other than Ryan Specialty.
+However, we cannot be assured that we will not be affected by industry consolidation or specialty expansion at the retail level that occurs in the future, particularly if any of our significant retail insurance brokerage clients are acquired by retail insurance brokers with their own wholesale insurance brokerage operations or specialty expansion at the retail level that occurs in the future, particularly if any of our significant retail insurance brokerage operations or preferred relationships with wholesalers other than Ryan Specialty.